Albert-Gao/blog/source/_posts/how-to-save-a-python-object-to-disk-and-retrieve-it-later.md

 with open("super.file", "rb") as f:
     dump = pickle.load(f)

     # Now you can use the dump object as the original one
     self.some_property = dump.some_property
 ```

 ## 4. End

 With this `pickle` library under your belt, you could wrap it to make your own persistence solution in a decent manner.
 Notice that this is just a simple intro to the `pickle` library.
 There are more methods for you to explorer.
 The official documents can be found here: [Python 2.7](https://docs.python.org/2.7/library/pickle.html) or [Python 3.5](https://docs.python.org/3.5/library/pickle.html).

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.